-Further to my post yesterday about sewing the pocket to the front of the hoodie using mattress stitch, I have more photos of how I sew the sleeve onto the body of the sweater.
-I like to use a combination of both mattress stitch and grafting.
-I graft the bound off stitches of the sleeve to the armhole selvages with mattress stitch.
+When joining the top of a sleeve to the body of a sweater, I like to use a combination of both mattress stitch and grafting.
+Grafting is used for the edge with the bound-off stitches, while mattress stitch is used on the selvedge stitches.
 This provides an almost invisible seam.
 That’s not quite accurate, the stitches on the sleeve do show, but they look like the last row of knitting so it’s important to use the same yarn as the sleeves.

-I use this technique any time I’m attaching a bound off or cast on edge to the side edges or selvage of another piece.
+I use this technique any time I’m joining two pieces perpendicularly; that is, attaching a cast-on or bound-off edge to the side edges or selvedge of another piece.

-Step 1: I generally determine how many stitches there are on the sleeve top and how many rows there are along the selvage edge.
+I generally determine how many stitches there are on the sleeve top and how many rows there are along the selvedge edge.
 I look at the v-shaped stitches along the bound off edge as if they are traveling from the top down.
-Each “V” represents one stitch.
-Each bar along the selvage represents one row.
-The ratio is often five stitches to seven rows.
+Each “V” represents one stitch (they are upside-down Vs in the following photo).
+Each bar along the selvedge represents one row.
+For my gauge, I often find the ratio is five stitches to seven rows.

 In the case of my sleeve I have 60 stitches and 84 rows.
 Each number divides evenly by 12 giving a ratio of 5:7.
 I’ll seam the pieces together in groups of five stitches as follows: